phenomecentre/ISTOCSY/docs/source/introduction.rst

 The bottom panel allows the user a number of different functions.

 - *EXPORT*
-	This button displays the parameters used (driver feature; correlation threshold) alongside a summary of the results (number of correlating features; number of structural sets).
+	This button displays the parameters used (driver feature; correlation threshold etc.) alongside a summary of the results (number of correlating features; number of structural sets).
 Clicking on this button exports a csv file of the results and a screenshot of the ISTOCSY window.

 - *RESET*
 	Clicking on this button resets ISTOCSY to show all features so a new driver feature can be selected.